 3.Don’t Be in a Rush to Get Married Again

 This goes back to the first piece of advice and ascertains your underlying reasons for dating again.
-As a Bergen County, New Jersey divorce lawyer, I have seen cases involving multiple divorce filings for just one person because of a rush to move on.
+As a Bergen County, New Jersey, and Monmouth County, NJ divorce lawyer and family law attorney, I have seen cases involving multiple divorce filings for just one person because of a rush to move on.
 That is why I believe it is important to slow down a bit, take time to heal, and truly internalize your reason(s) for wanting to date again.
 The next relationship you should build after a divorce is the one with yourself.
 Then, when you feel completely whole, you can pursue dating and getting to know other people.

 All in all, a divorce can take an emotional toll on anyone.
 Some have found that dating helps to take their mind off the pain and stress, but in my experience, those are the wrong reasons for dating after a divorce.
 To successfully transition from divorce to dating, please take time to heal, seek therapy from a mental health professional, release all baggage, and take your time with your new dating prospect(s) to ensure you are making the right decision.